Jakob-Bach/DS-Lab-2023/README.md

 - merge databases
 - filter instances:
   - 2022 Anniversary Track
-  - known satisfiablity result
+  - known satisfiability result
   - no NAs in instance features

 ### Exploration

-The notebook `Active_Learning_Demo.ipynb` demonstrates `scikit-activeml`.
+The notebook `Active_Learning_Demo.ipynb` demonstrates "standard" active learning with `scikit-activeml`.
+The notebook `Timeout_Active_Learning_Demo.ipynb` uses a timeout-aware active-learning oracle that we implemented in the module `al_oracle`, while the query strategies still originate from `scikit-activeml`.

 ### Scoring